dominik-sek/um-client/README.md

 - SendInBlue integration for password changes using email addresses
 - Multilingual support using i18n
 - Real-time chat functionality using socket.io
+- Generating student reports, and serving them in PDF format

 and many more.